-Subject Leader: Miss M Kennedy
+Subject Leader: Miss Towson

 Dance Teacher: Miss Lintern-Goodall

-- Year 9 boys complete a unit of work based on ‘Free running’ within this unit the students work on their physical strength and control throughout.
-The students incorporate elements of dance, with break dancing and free running to create collaborative group choreography.
+- Year 9 boys complete a unit of work based on Parkour as they delve into an Urban Playground.
+Students will focus on the power of control and coordination.
+The students incorporate various elements of dance including break dancing and free running to create a collaborative group choreography.

-AQA GCSE Dance-New Specification
+AQA GCSE Dance